BE SUN SMART

 Be Sun Smart

-Ultraviolet (UV) radiation from the sun is our main source of Vitamin D, but it is also the major cause of skin cancer.
-Skin can burn in just 15 minutes in the summer sun.
-Skin cancer is largely preventable.
-Be SunSmart.
-When the UV level is 3 or above, protect yourself against sun damage and skin cancer.
+Ultraviolet (UV) radiation from the sun provides essential Vitamin D but is also the primary cause of skin cancer.
+Skin can burn in as little as 15 minutes of summer sun.
+Skin cancer is largely preventable—Be SunSmart.
+When the UV level is 3 or higher, take steps to protect yourself from sun damage and reduce your risk of skin cancer.

 01